 Q: Does the lighthouse operate like a typical hotel/bed and breakfast?

 A: No- The lighthouse is not a typical hotel nor B&B, where you can arrive or depart any time you wish- which is why we have strict check-in/out times.
-It is technically a privately-owned home that is offered to the public through our Overnight Keepers Educational Program.
+It is a privately-owned home that we offer to the public through our Overnight Keepers Educational Program.
 The program was developed by the US Lighthouse Society to encourage the public to experience the life of our brave lighthouse keepers who lived and maintained the Light from 1881 through 1963.
-As our overnight "honorary Light Keepers," you will gain the knowledge and once-in-a-lifetime experience of living in a 137 year old historic Lighthouse!
+As our overnight "honorary Light Keepers," you will gain the knowledge and one-of-kind experience of living in a 138 year old historic Lighthouse!

 Q: Are bed linens included and is there a housekeeping/cleaning fee?

 We include your bed linens and the Lighthouse is thoroughly cleaned after each stay.
-As of 2019 season, we will be charging a CLEANING FEE of $50 per stay.
-If you prefer to not pay the cleaning fee and do the housekeeping yourself, the Lighthouse must be returned to the same, clean and livable condition that you found it.
+For the 2019 season, we will be offering a CLEANING FEE of $50 per stay.
+If you prefer to not pay the cleaning fee and do the housekeeping yourself, the Lighthouse must be returned to the same, clean condition that you found it.